Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 Hüttenpalast is a former vacuum cleaner factory that now houses quite a collection of lovely vintage caravans.
 They might be indoors, but they certainly haven't lost their charm.

-The room-in-room concept allowed the beauty of the industrial building to stay intact.
-Instead of lengthy corridors and floor-to-ceiling walls dividing the rooms, it's quirky caravans and a large open space.
+The room-in-room concept preserved the beauty of the industrial building.
+Instead of lengthy corridors and floor-to-ceiling walls dividing the rooms, the space is divided into quirky caravans and a large open space.

+Are you ready to sleep in a coffin, on a suspended bed, or under a guillotine?
 Once you step inside Propeller Island, nothing will shock you anymore.
-This hotel and art installation by Lars Storschen push the very limits of what a hotel can be.
+This hotel and art installation by Lars Storschen pushes the very limits of what a hotel can be.

-It all started when Lars transformed two rooms in his apartment into a guest room to finance music projects and thanks to his creativity they quickly gained a lot of attention.
-Then he decided to expand the guest room business, and five years later, Propeller Island City Lodge was born.
+It all started when Lars transformed two rooms in his apartment into guest rooms to finance music projects.
+Thanks to his creativity, the rooms quickly gained a lot of attention.
+Then, he decided to expand the guest room business, and five years later, Propeller Island City Lodge was born.

-Not often can you take a peek inside an army building.
-The La Claustra Hotel is hidden in a 6,726-feet-high (2,050 meters) mountain and used to be a military bunker.
+It's not often that you can see inside a military building.
+The La Claustra Hotel is hidden in a 6,726-foot-high (2,050-meter) mountain and used to be an army bunker.

-House In The Clouds is set on top of a 20-meter tall water tower, with gorgeous panoramic countryside views.
+The name really says it all, doesn’t it?
+House In The Clouds is set on top of a 20-meter tall water tower with gorgeous panoramic countryside views.

-You can stay in the cockpit, in a turbine, or the wheel well cabin, so every inch of the plane is put to good use.
+Jumbo Stay rooms are relatively short on space (as you might imagine), but they don't lack the wow factor.
+You can stay in the cockpit, in a turbine, or in the wheel well cabin, so every inch of the plane is put to good use.

 The suite in the cockpit boasts a stunning view, and if you have always wanted to experience the sacred place in the front part of a jumbo jet, then you have the opportunity here.